mmichlin66/mimbl/README.md

 ## Features
 Mimbl provides all the standard React-style functionality that developers expect from component authoring libraries: declarative laying out of HTML structure, function- and class-based components, references, error boundaries, lazy-loading, etc. In addition to this functionality Mimbl provides the following unique features:

-- Instance-based components whose lifecycle is controlled by developers and which can be accessed via standard property and method invocation.
+- Components whose lifecycle is controlled by developers and which can be accessed via standard property and method invocation.
 - Custom HTML and SVG attributes defined by developers and supported via handler objects.
 - Service publish/subscribe mechanism.
+- Mimcss library for style definitions.

 ## Usage
 The Mimbl library provides a custom JSX factory function called `jsx`.
 In order for this function to be invoked by the TypeScript compiler, the tsconfig.json file must have the following option: